otherdcn/top-linked-lists/README.md

 # Linked Lists
-A short description of your project goes here.

 Following the [TOP (The Odin Project)](https://www.theodinproject.com/lessons/ruby-linked-lists) course and developing a linked list project to practice my DSA.

 ## Table of Contents